TrelisResearch/arc-agi-2025/o3-tools/README.md

 - `--reasoning_effort high`: 64,000 reasoning tokens

 Works with OpenRouter and other compatible APIs that detect reasoning-capable models automatically.

+### Thinking Tokens Capture

+The tool automatically detects and logs thinking tokens from models that provide them:

+- **Qwen models** (via OpenRouter): Reasoning captured in separate `reasoning` field
+- **o1/o3 models** (via OpenAI): Hidden reasoning tokens captured when available
+- **Other models**: Standard content logging

+All reasoning data is preserved in logs for analysis.
+The code extraction also searches both content and reasoning fields, ensuring no code is missed regardless of where models place their solutions.

 ### Available Subsets